Ihackforfree02/Midwife-Help/README.md

 backend (a small server or a service like Firebase) so messages — and real emails — could actually move between different people's devices.

+## Gmail panel

+There's a "Mail" button at the bottom of the sidebar that slides out a side panel styled to match the rest of the site.
+It tries to load Gmail in an iframe, but **this will not actually show your inbox** — Google deliberately blocks Gmail from being embedded in other sites for security reasons, and that's not something a front-end site can override.
+The panel makes this clear and gives a working "Open Gmail in a new tab" button instead.
+The iframe is left in the code so it's obvious what was attempted and why it doesn't work, rather than silently dropping the idea.

 ## Placeholder images

 Everything in `/images` is an SVG placeholder so the site looks complete